-On this site, you’ll find links to my teaching, writing, and other projects related to Bible, theology, diaspora, LGBTQ family structures, mixed race identity, and more.
-I am interested in continuing to build experiences writing, teaching, and consulting with progressive institutions, churches, conferences, and people of faith working to diversify and decolonize these and other fields.
-Please check out my blog for more personal or reflective content.
+On this site (still in construction!) you’ll find links to my teaching, writing, and other projects related to Bible, theology, diaspora, social work, LGBTQ family structures, mixed race identity, and more.
+I am interested in continuing to build experiences writing, teaching, and consulting with progressive institutions, churches, conferences working to diversify and decolonize these and other fields.
+For more professional review, please view my LinkedIn page.

 Below you'll find some of my presentations and teachings.